 Limited functionality and integrations

 Generally speaking, P2P payments are meant for sending and receiving payments—that’s it.
-As mentioned above, they don’t come with features such as invoicing or analytics.
+As mentioned above, they don’t integrate with professional ERP or accounting software as seamlessly as an all-in-one processor like Stax. .

 What’s more, most of these apps don’t have robust integration capabilities, so it’s difficult to connect P2P apps to other areas of your business.
 This leads to inefficient processes and a lack of data visibility (i.e., a unified view) in your business.